NLog/NLog.github.io/_posts/2015-05-28-nlog-4-release-candidate.md

     enableArchiveFileCompression ="true" />
 {% endhighlight %}

-##ConditionalDebug
+###Conditional logging

-In Extreme cases logging could affect the performance of your application.
+In extreme cases logging could affect the performance of your application.
 There is a small overhead when writing a lot of log messages, like Tracing.
 For this case it’s now possible to only include the Trace and Debug call with a Debug release.
 Instead of writing: